ribtoks/intmaker/content/post/text-encryption-in-qtc-with-tiny-aes-128bit.md

 #endif // AESQT_H
 ```

-I wrote <a href="https://github.com/Ribtoks/xpiks/blob/master/src/xpiks-tests/xpiks-tests-core/encryption_tests.cpp" target="_blank" rel="noopener" class="broken_link">a bunch of tests</a> against that functions so the solution is proven to be working.
+I wrote <a href="https://github.com/ribtoks/xpiks/blob/master/src/xpiks-tests/xpiks-tests-core/encryption_tests.cpp" target="_blank">a bunch of tests</a> against that functions so the solution is proven to be working.
 So if you're looking for really tiny encryption or AES implementation, use <a href="https://github.com/kokke/tiny-AES128-C" target="_blank" rel="noopener">tiny-AES-128</a>!